Honest comparison

 Appointment-driven service SMBs

-• HVAC, roofing, plumbing, general contractors, dental, real estate, law firms — anyone whose intake is "triage → qualify → book slot"
+• HVAC, roofing, plumbing, GCs, dental, real estate, law firms — anyone whose intake is "triage → qualify → book slot"

 • High inbound volume (200+ calls/month) where per-call human pricing kills your margin

-• Hispanic-dense markets (Florida, Texas, California, Arizona) where US-Latino Spanish is a structural advantage
+• Hispanic-dense markets (FL, TX, CA, AZ) where US-Latino Spanish is a structural advantage

 • After-hours and weekend coverage where humans cost extra and queue longer